timcowlishaw/enxaneta/documentation/working_notes/01_modelling-tarot-reversals.md

 e.g. A shadow reversal of the Lovers might be interpreted as "Unconsciously projecting relationship ideals" or "Inner conflicts around partnership."
 The querent would be guided to examine their own unacknowledged desires and fears around love and intimacy.

-**Alternatively**: Instead of representing the querent's personal shadow, reversed cards could point to collective or archetypal shadow energies associated with the card.
+**Alternatively** (my preference): Instead of representing the querent's personal shadow, reversed cards could point to collective or archetypal shadow energies associated with the card.
 This frames reversals as portals into the universal unconscious, rather than the querent's private psyche.
 In the data model, this could be represented through a `shadow_archetype` attribute on the `Card` class, holding a symbolic description of the card's reversed meaning, e.g., "Repressed creativity", "Unacknowledged grief", "Denied power".[^4]

 Interpreting a reversal would involve looking up the card's shadow_archetype and reflecting on how that archetypal energy might be manifesting in the user's situation, without requiring direct psychological analysis.
 Reversed cards could be treated as invitations for the querent to dialogue with the shadow archetype.